 If you are using paticular skills or training and you would like to cover the professional risk associated with what you do, you might like to have or need to have PROFESSIONAL INDEMNITY INSURANCE.

-CHRISTIANS ABROAD offers travel insurance for travel delay, baggage, accidents and emergencies through a group policy with Banner Financial Services.
+CHRISTIANS ABROAD can introduce travel insurance for travel delay, baggage, accidents and medical emergencies through a scheme with Banner Financial Services.
 This provides a cost effective and efficient service to travellers working in mission or development overseas where there is a Christian connection either with the traveller or with the project.
 See the tab off this website for further information.
 Our policy covers work camps using tools and ladders as well as visits and voluntary service and can cover high risk areas and countries usually at an extra premium.We have a long association with Banner Financial Services and the comments made about our service and the insurance cover have all been positive and complimentary.
 Banner Financial Services and the emergency and claim services that they use are both trusted and reliable.

 INSURANCE, OTHER THAN TRAVEL, THROUGH BANNER FINANCIAL SERVICES